isaacrbls/ReportIt-Web/webuidraftjs_wdb/RECAPTCHA_FIX_GUIDE.md

 ## Quick Checklist

 For Development (Current):
-- [x] CAPTCHA disabled
+- [x] CAPTCHA visible and working
+- [x] Using Google test keys
+- [x] No domain errors
 - [x] Password reset works
-- [x] No domain errors
+- [x] No real bot protection (test keys always pass)

 For Production (TODO):
 - [ ] Get new reCAPTCHA keys from Google
-- [ ] Add all domains to reCAPTCHA admin
+- [ ] Add all production domains to reCAPTCHA admin
-- [ ] Update site key in code
+- [ ] Update site key in code with real key
 - [ ] Add secret key to environment variables
-- [ ] Re-enable CAPTCHA validation
-- [ ] Test thoroughly
+- [ ] Test thoroughly with real keys

 ## Need Help?

-If you need to re-enable CAPTCHA now:
+The CAPTCHA should now work without errors!
+If you see the "Invalid domain" error:
+1. Make sure you're using the test key: `6LeIxAcTAAAAAJcZVRqyHh71UMIEGNQ_MXjiZKhI`
+2. Clear your browser cache
+3. Restart your dev server

+To use real keys:
 1. Get new keys from https://www.google.com/recaptcha/admin
 2. Add `localhost` and `127.0.0.1` to domains
 3. Update the site key in `lib/recaptcha.js`
-4. Uncomment the CAPTCHA code in `forgot-password/page.jsx`
+4. Test on your registered domain